dimitri/tapoueh.org/content/page/projects.md

 profile: <https://github.com/dimitri?tab=repositories>.
-I used to still list some projects like `M-x mailq` that I've not been using in a long while, or `M-x rcirc-groups-mode` that I still use daily, which allows the project to have at least one user!
+I used to still list some projects like `M-x mailq` that I've not been using in a long while, or `M-x rcirc-groups-mode` that I still use daily, which allows the project to have at least one user...

 Here's a short list of some projects that are maintained and have users!